sulikz/Travian-telegram-selenium-bot/README.md

 # travianium
-UPDATE: This is most likely outdated, however if you want to build your own bot you can see it as an example.
+UPDATE: This is most likely outdated, however if you want to build your own bot you can use it as an example.

 Automated Travian game using Selenium+Python.